 About the Element

 Water has captivated me for as long as I can remember.
 As a vital and life-giving element, it holds a unique place in my work.
-Our planet contains approximately 1.384 million cubic kilometers of water, yet only 36,000 cubic kilometers are fresh and drinkable.
+Our planet contains approximately 1.384 million cubic kilometers of water, yet only 36,000 cubic kilometers are fresh and drinkable — a reminder of its rarity and fragility.

 History

-My journey with water photography began in the early 1970s with various cameras, including my trusty 6×6 Rollei.
-Over the years, I’ve traveled to over 40 countries across three continents, overcoming the challenges of customs and film preservation.
-The days of waiting weeks for film to develop are long gone, replaced by the instant results of digital imaging.
+My journey with water photography began in the early 1970s and soon became a lifelong project, using various cameras including my trusty 6×6 Rollei.
+Over the years, I’ve traveled to more than 40 countries across three continents, navigating the challenges of customs, travel, and film preservation.

-From an early age, I was influenced by Impressionists like Vincent Van Gogh.
-My life changed dramatically when I discovered a fully equipped photographic lab in our basement, a legacy from my father.
-The sight of an image emerging on paper was a magical experience that ignited my passion for photography.
+From an early age, I was influenced by the colors and movement of the Impressionists, especially Vincent van Gogh.
+My life changed when I discovered a fully equipped photographic lab in our basement — a legacy from my father.
+Watching an image slowly emerge in the developer tray was pure magic, igniting a passion that has never faded.

 Defining Moment

-A pivotal moment in my career was the publication of a National Geographic book featuring their best photographs, accompanied by a guide from their photographers.
-This guide provided the basics I needed and led me to explore Ansel Adams’ techniques, which took years to master.
-My early fascination with water was also fueled by trips to our summer house, where waterfalls like “La lágrima” (The Tear) left a lasting impression.
+A pivotal moment came when I discovered a National Geographic book featuring their best photographs, alongside a guide from their photographers.
+This gave me the foundation I needed and inspired me to study Ansel Adams’ techniques — lessons that took years to master.
+My early fascination with water was further fueled by summers spent near waterfalls like “La lágrima” (The Tear), which left a permanent mark on my visual memory.

 Technique of Water Photography